latug0/pybind_mpi/README.md

 An easy way to setup the needed package is to use 'spack' machinery.
 ```
 git clone https://github.com/spack/spack
-source spack/share/spack/setup-env.sh # you should put this line into you .bashrc
+source spack/share/spack/setup-env.sh # you should also put this line into you .bashrc
 spack install py-mpi4py
 spack install py-numpy
 spack install openmpi